Find Trade Colleges

 In-state tuition fees for undergraduate students at CVCC are $2,367 per year.

-Wake Technical Community College ranked #7 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in North Carolina list.
-Wake Technical Community College is a fairly large public school located in the suburb of Raleigh.
+With a ranking of #7, Wake Technical Community College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+Wake Technical Community College is a very large public school located in the suburb of Raleigh.

 On top of its placing in our value ranking, Wake Technical Community College also did well on our Best Allied Health Professions Undergraduate Certificate Trade Schools in North Carolina list.
 It’s in the top 20% of all schools reviewed in this analysis.

-Read full report on Allied Health Professions at Robeson Community College
+Read full report on Allied Health Professions at Wake Technical Community College

-Caldwell Community College and Technical Institute did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
-It came in at #9 on the list.
-CCCTI is a small public school located in the midsize suburb of Hudson.
+Robeson Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #8 on the list.
+Robeson Community College is a small public school located in the town of Lumberton.

 Explore all the Best Value Allied Health Professions Colleges in the Southeast Area or other specific states within that region.